How Realistic is YouTube Monetization?

 Even if you have a small, niche following, brands will pay you to review and promote their products and services.
 For brands to give you free products and offer payment, you’ll need to have a loyal following that will trust what you have to say about a brand.

 In the best-case scenario, you can form a long-term partnership with a brand you know and love.
-You’ll receive free products and payment, and you’ll get to share what you love with your followers!
+You’ll receive free products and payments before you monetize your youtube channel, and you’ll get to share what you love with your followers!

 Depending on what kind of channel you run, some brands are more likely to want to partner with you than others.
 For example, makeup brands will be more interested in partnering with a beauty channel than a gaming subscription service.
 Makes sense, right?